Exploring Many-body Interactions Through Quantum Fisher Information: Testing TEXT -body interactions

-Note that, it is an increasing function of $N$ which bounds, from the above, the one-body scaling.
+The results presented here coincide with the ones obtained for the LMG model in the limit of large coupling constant $\gamma$ and the context of statistical speed, see the Supporting Information of~\cite{Pezze_2016}.
+This is due to the fact that once the coupling constant is large, the single qubit terms in the LMG model can be neglected.
+Then, up to a constant, the LMG Hamiltonian equivalent to $H_2$ studied here.
+Note that~(\ref{eq:fisher_max_k2}) is an increasing function of $N$ which bounds, from the above, the one-body scaling.
 Explicit results for $k~\leq~5$ and $N\leq 10$ are presented in Fig.~\ref{fig:max_Fisher_fixed}.
-They clearly show that the maximal Fisher information in a product state is ordered with respect to the fixed interaction order $k$.
+As expected, for $k=1$ the maximal QFI scales as $N$~\cite{Pezze_2009}.
+For $k>1$, the results clearly show that the maximal Fisher information in a product state is ordered with respect to the fixed interaction order $k$.
 This observation motivates our goal of testing the presence of $k$-body interactions with QFI and product states.
+One should also mention that for $k=N$ the QFI in a product state is maximal, as in~\cite{Roy_2008}, and a constant trend for $N<2k$ is observed (see Fig.~\ref{fig:max_Fisher_fixed}).

 A natural extension of the above considerations is to fix the number of qubits $N$ and study bounds on maximal QFI with Hamiltonians $H_k$ containing at most $k$-body couplings.
-Technically, knowing the eigenvalues of such Hamiltonians, see (~\ref{eq:eigenvalues}), we can once again maximise the variance and hence QFI directly.
+Technically, knowing the eigenvalues of such Hamiltonians, see~(\ref{eq:eigenvalues}), we can once again maximise the variance and hence QFI directly.
 Here however we do not want to examine a sum of $k$-local Hamiltonians but its behaviour when the many-body couplings are varied.
-To detect interactions of order $k>2$ it is always sufficient to violate the bound for $H_{k\leq 2}=H_{k=1}+H_{k=2}$.
-Again, by solving (~\ref{eq:optimisation}) we can calculate the desired limits on QFI.
+To detect interactions of order $k>2$ it is always sufficient to violate the bound for $\mathcal{H}^{(2)}=H_{1}+H_{2}$.
+Again, by solving~(\ref{eq:optimisation}) we can calculate the desired limits on QFI.
 As previously, the optimal solution has been found to be realised by $p_i=p$ for all $i$.
-The same result was reported for the Lipkin–Meshkov–Glick model in the context of statistical speed~\cite{Pezze_2016}.
 For our problem, the exact calculations and numerical optimisation for up to $N=13$ give rise to the following extrapolated pattern

 and allow us to formulate the following criterion